-This fall, courses likely to need TAs include Soc.
-1 (Miller), Soc.
+This spring, courses likely to need TAs include Soc.
+1 (Mintz or Fox), Soc.
 19 (Matsumoto or Davis), Soc.
+43 (Streeter), Soc.
 95 (Burke), and Soc.
-100 (Strickler or Danigelis).
+100 (Krymkowski or Danigelis).